 Many people turn to metal roofing because of its large variety of benefits.
 Those living in the Midwest will be happy to hear that metal roofs can easily be installed in the winter months.
 Because it is a lightweight material, it is even possible (in certain cases) for contractors to install it over your old roof.

 Lastly, metal roofs are very low maintenance and can easily be cleaned with water.
-They will likely need to be repainted over the course of their lives, but this is the only real maintenance that goes into them.
+They will likely need to be repainted throughout their lives, but this is the only real maintenance that goes into them.

 The Cost of Metal Roofing